uuyen/docker-birthday-3/README.md

 Once you finish the tutorial, we encourage you to continue hacking on the app!

-*All submissions are due by Friday, April 15th at 9am PST.*
+*All submissions are due by Monday, April 18th at 9am PST.*

 We’re running a challenge for the best hack to improve this app - the best hack wins a very special Docker swag package and complimentary pass to [DockerCon 2016](http://2016.dockercon.com/)!
 The two runner-ups will receive an awesome Docker hoodie and all of these hacks will be featured in a blog post on [blog.docker.com](https://blog.docker.com/).